-We advise you to leave at least 4.5 hours before your take-off time for international flights and 3.5 hours for a domestic flight.
+We advise you to leave at least 4.5 hours before your take-off time for international flights and 3.5 hours for domestic flights.

-There are plenty of shopping opportunities (even an onsen and movie theater) and many kids attractions in the airport so do not hesitate to arrive early, especially when considering winter driving conditions.
+There are plenty of shopping opportunities (even an onsen and movie theater) and many attractions for kids in the airport so do not hesitate to arrive early, especially when considering winter driving conditions.